williamsjj/NSOPulseMetric/README.md

 ## Installation

-(Not yet in CocoaPods, use local link version below) NSOPulseMetric is available through [CocoaPods](http://cocoapods.org).
+NSOPulseMetric is available through [CocoaPods](https://cocoapods.org/pods/NSOPulseMetric).
 To install it, simply add the following line to your Podfile:

     pod "NSOPulseMetric"